 $2 million in export assistance funds available for Michigan’s small businesses

+Managed by the Michigan Economic Development Corporation’s International Trade program, this year’s SBA award aids export development for small- and medium-sized businesses via financial assistance grants for virtual and in-person trade missions, international sales trips, and trade shows along with website translation, localization, and search engine optimization and more.
+The Michigan STEP grant initiative (MI-STEP) aims to promote job creation by empowering Michigan small- and medium-sized enterprises (SMEs) to export their products, supplying financial assistance awards for eligible export development-related expenses.

-The Michigan Strategic Fund is providing an additional $667,000 as the state match to support the Michigan STEP grant initiative (MI-STEP).
-To date, MEDC’s International Trade program has facilitated more than $4.1 billion in export sales through federal and non-federally funded programs.
+The Michigan Strategic Fund is supplying an added $667,000 to support MI-STEP, which has been supporting financial assistance for exporting activities of eligible Michigan businesses for a decade.
+To date, MEDC’s International Trade program has helped more than $4.1 billion in export sales through federal and non-federally funded programs.
+In fiscal year 2020, export sales produced a total of $592 million for Michigan businesses.

-“Export sales help to diversify customer bases, provide longer term stability and support higher paying jobs that are critical to our long-term economic growth as a state,” said Quentin L. Messer, Jr., CEO of MEDC and President and Chair of the MSF Board.
-“These funds will allow for our International Trade program to support more businesses, especially growing small businesses, and accelerate our efforts to create a more equitable, inclusive and resilient economy for all Michiganders.”

-In Sept.
-2020, the Michigan Strategic Fund also approved an increase in the maximum MI-STEP grant reimbursement from 50% to 75%, maintaining the annual cap of $15,000 per company.
-Eligible activities allowed initially under the CARES Act, including e-commerce and compliance testing, as well as increased website expenses will continue to be eligible going forward.

 Copyright 2021 WILX.
 All rights reserved.